 The walk to the Metro station probably felt much longer than it actually was, and en route I saw the first sign for a McDonalds.
 When I reached the metro station an older gentleman standing at the subway entrance asked where I was going.
 I could feel the hair on the back of my neck rising and answered that I was going to Spagna metro station.
 He offered to drive me to my hotel or sightseeing and I said ‘thank you but I’m meeting my family there and the train will be fine’.
 He gave me directions on which metro line to take and wished me well.
 That was only the first of many strange encounters during my trip.

 There are hotels in luxury, mid range and budget category but be prepared to pay for conveniences.
+Check rates and availability.

-I had no idea where to stay in Rome when I started planning my trip, although my first choice was the Intercontinental located at the top of the Spanish Steps.
+I had no idea where to stay in Rome when I started planning my first trip, although my first choice was the Intercontinental located at the top of the Spanish Steps.
 I was disappointed when I learned that they had closed down, and searched for an alternative that fulfilled three criteria to accommodate any discomfort from the Rheumatoid Arthritis:

 - Close proximity to a metro station.